History of Excellence in Education since 1945

 ACS' first home on Tatoiou Ave., Kifissia

 In 1946, the British Army School was established in several homes in the Glyfada area to educate the children of British military personnel who were stationed in Greece at the close of the Second World War.
 The history of ACS begins here; for shortly after its inauguration, the school began to admit British and American civilians.
 In 1949, many more American children arrived in Greece, and a high school was opened for them in Kolonaki.
-Also established was an elementary school , in Psychico, which was later moved to a facility in Filothei.
+Also established was an elementary school, in Psychico, which was later moved to a facility in Filothei.
 The British Army School had metamorphosed into the Anglo-American school.

 The 1954-55 school year marked another milestone in the history of the school.
 Chartered in the state of Delaware as a private, non-profit educational institution for the children of American diplomatic and military personnel, the Anglo-American School became the American Community Schools of Athens.
 From its inception, the school received no official subsidies, and its operations were funded by tuition fees.
+The school governance was determined by an elected board.
+According to its constitution, ACS Athens was governed by a Board of Education, comprising eleven members elected by the ACS Parent Association.
+In December 1960, the ACS School Board obtained funds under Public Law 480 to purchase land in Halandri, then a sleepy farming area, and began construction of a new school facility.
+The Class of 1962 was the first to graduate from the new facility.
+The currently elected Board of Trustees maintains its position of supporting the school’s president in making transformative decisions that shape the continued improvement of site facilities.

 A photograph of the campus in this same yearbook shows the new school building surrounded by open fields dotted with a few farmhouses.
 In fact, until the early 1980's, ACS students would follow the rituals of the school day to the accompaniment of the sound of bells clanging from the necks of the flocks of sheep and goats pastured in the neighboring fields.

+The Sixties saw a continued expansion of the Halandri facilities.
+The Middle School was built in its present location in 1962; this was followed by the erection of the gymnasium the following year.
 In 1964, the first two stories of the current Annex building were erected to house an elementary school.
 The first two stories of the current Elementary School were built in 1968.
-Throughout these years, ACS continued to operate separate Elementary School facilities in Kifissia and on base.
-In
+Throughout these years, ACS Athens continued to operate separate Elementary School facilities in Kifissia and on base.

-Middle States Association of Schools and Colleges accredited the high school in 1964.
-At the time, ACS was one of only two international schools so distinguished.
+In the early eighties, the original license was amended, and ACS Athens was officially recognized by the Greek Ministry of Education as an educational institution for the international community in Greece, and in 1964, the Middle States Association of Schools and Colleges accredited the high school.
+At the time, ACS Athens was one of only two international schools so distinguished.
 When, in 1983, the Middle States Association had expanded its accrediting authority to cover elementary and middle schools, ACS received accreditation for its K-12 program.

-The decade of the seventies found ACS engaged in its most ambitious building program.
-In 1974, the schoolßs directors committed themselves to a development plan which resulted in the building of the bridge, containing science labs, administrative offices and a conference room, connecting the Academy and the Middle School; the current cafeteria, which originally served as the library; the amphitheater; and finally, the current library and fine arts classrooms.
-Additions the Annex and Elementary School buildings during the decade resulted in their taking their current form.
-The schoolßs academic program was also expanded during these years: in 1976, ACS became the only school in Greec
+The decade of the Seventies found ACS engaged in its most ambitious building program.
+In 1974, the school’s directors committed themselves to a development plan which resulted in the building of the structural bridge, containing science labs, administrative offices and a conference room.
+This bridge connected the Academy and the Middle School; the current cafeteria, which originally served as the library; the amphitheater; and finally, the current library and fine arts classrooms.
+Additions the Annex and Elementary School buildings during the Seventies helped to modernize these sections of the campus as well.
+The school's academic program was expanded during these years also: in 1976, ACS Athens became the only school in Greece to offer students the opportunity to earn an International Baccalaureate diploma as they pursued their high school studies.
+In 1978, the Department of Defense assumed control of the operation of the base school; at the same time, the international mix of the student body was enhanced by the arrival of a large Arabic community in the Athens area.

-In 1980, ACS purchased the land currently occupied by the tennis courts.
-The Boarding Unit, originally housed in a hotel near the airport in Glyfada, and subsequently relocated to Kefalari and Nea Makri before moving to its current location in Mati, opened in 1981.
-As a result, the student body expanded to include, among others, many children of expatriate Americans working in the oil fields of the Arabian peninsula.
-In a major curricular innovation, ACS established the ACS Writing Project to promote the teaching of writing as a tool for learning across the disciplines in 1985.
+In 1980, ACS Athens purchased the land where the tennis courts are now situated.
+The Boarding Unit, originally housed in a hotel near the airport in Glyfada, opened in 1981.
+As a result, the student body expanded to include many children of expatriate Americans and foreign personnel working in the oil fields of the Arabian Peninsula.

-Two years later, ACS would earn the distinction of being selected as a sponsor of an International Writing Project site, with ACS teachers engaged in training teachers from international schools around the world in Writing Project theory and methods.
-The Carnegie Commission for Promoting Excellence in Education recognized the quality of the schoolßs academic program by awarding ACS two citations for excellence during the latter part of the decade.
+As a major curricular innovation, ACS Athens established the ACS Writing Project to promote the teaching of writing as a tool for learning across the disciplines in 1985.
+Two years later, ACS would earn the distinction of being selected as a sponsor of an International Writing Project site, with ACS Athens faculty engaged in training teachers from international schools around the world in Writing Project theory and methods.
+The Carnegie Commission for Promoting Excellence in Education recognized the quality of the school’s academic program by awarding ACS Athens two citations for excellence during the latter part of the decade.

-In 1986, ACS closed the Kifissia Elementary School, and all school operations were consolidated at the Halandri campus, which had been expanded yet again with the building of new computer labs adjacent to the library.
+In 1986, ACS Athens closed the Kifissia Elementary School, and all school operations were consolidated on the Halandri campus, which had been expanded yet again with the building of new computer labs adjacent to the library.
 The current decade has brought with it its own share of changes.
-The purchase, in 1988, of the public road which divided the campus allowed for the building of the central plaza which unified the campus into an integrated whole.
-The closing of the American military bases during the 1992-93 school year, coupled with the Greek governmentßs decision to allow Greek citizens to attend ACS after completion of their compulsory education, resulted in yet another transformation in the complexion of the student body.
+The purchase, in 1988, of the public road which divided the campus allowed for the building of the central Plaza which unified the campus into an integrated whole.
+The closing of the American military bases during the 1992-93 school year, coupled with the Greek government’s decision to allow Greek citizens to attend ACS after completion of their compulsory education, resulted in yet another transformation in the complexion of the student body.
 While preserving its American character in philosophy and programs, ACS, home to students representing over forty-five countries, was also ready to define itself as "The International School in Greece."

 "50 Years of Excellence in Education"